Dhulikhel Medical Institute

 The first graduation ceremony of DMI was in 2002 January.
 There were eleven students: four in Nursing, six in General Medicine and one in Clinical Health Laboratory.
 There are currently about 300 students in nursing, general medicine, clinical health laboratory, ophthalmology and physiotherapy.
 A Diploma in Health Sciences is granted by Kathmandu University School of Medical Sciences after the successful completion of the three-year academic course.
 The graduated students from DMI are providing services in different parts of Nepal as well as many other foreign countries.

 Faculties

-Dhulikhel Medical Institute is providing quality education and training in different faculties.
+Dhulikhel Medical Institute is providing education and training in different faculties.